Azure/azure-sdk-for-python/sdk/azureadb2c/azure-mgmt-azureadb2c/README.md

 This package has been tested with Python 3.6+.
 For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).

+## Deprecation notice

+This package reached the end of its life and is no longer supported as of 3/31/2023.

 ## _Disclaimer_

 _Azure SDK Python packages support for Python 2.7 has ended 01 January 2022.
 For more information and questions, please refer to https://github.com/Azure/azure-sdk-for-python/issues/20691_